Yashgamingyash/Flank-Privacy-Policy/Privacypolicy.md

 ## Please note, that we can change this policy without any warning at any given time.

 ## 7. Why do we needed GATEWAY_PRESENCE intent?

- - We need Gateway Presence intent, because we made a command named whois which displays a user’s status and game which the user is playing.
-As till now we didn’t applied for presence intent because we were not having this command before, but we added this command and our users liked it.
-It shows Status: offline and Game: none because for now we dont have presence intent, When you will approve the intent it will show the exact status and game of that particular user.
-- We store your status data because Flank has a command name whois which displays a particular user’s status ( idle, dnd, online and mobile ) and game status ( streaming, listening, playing and competing ) and without presence intent it is not possible to check someone’s status and game status.
+ - We need "GATEWAY_PRESENCE" because, We store your status data because Flank has a command name whois which displays a particular user’s status ( idle, dnd, online and mobile ) and game status ( streaming, listening, playing and competing ) and without presence intent it is not possible to check someone’s status and game status.